 We structure our compensation to consist of base salary, variable pay, equity-based pay and benefits.
 The base portion of compensation is designed to provide a steady income regardless of our stock price performance so that executives do not feel pressured to focus exclusively on stock price performance to the detriment of other important business measures.
 Our variable pay and equity-based pay programs are designed to reward both short- and long-term corporate performance.
 For short-term performance, our variable pay programs are designed to motivate employees to achieve overall goals.
-For long-term performance, our stock option and restricted stock unit awards generally vest 50% upon the date of grant and 50% in equal annual increments over the next three years and are only valuable if our stock price increases over time.
+For long-term performance, our stock option awards generally vest over four years and are only valuable if our stock price increases over time.
 We believe that these various elements of compensation are a sufficient percentage of overall compensation to motivate executives to produce superior short- and long-term corporate results, while the fixed element is also sufficiently high that the executives are not encouraged to take unnecessary or excessive risks in doing so.